VulcanDthGrip/VulcanDthGrip/README.md

 Developer.
 API Technical Writer.
 Technical Product Analyst
 ----------------------------------------------------------

 I'm a full-stack web developer student in progress, attending a FS bootcamp through SMU.
 I have been in technology for many years, working on networking, hardware, and software.
-One of my favorite experiences was being an computer/electronics technician for NASA in support of the Space Shuttle and Space Station (ISS) programs, and next generation space vehicles.
+One of my favorite experiences was being an computer/electronics technician for NASA in support of the Space Shuttle, Space Station (ISS) programs, and next generation space vehicles.
 I am currently working in fintech and my goal is to develop API's and cloud-based backends specific to the payments industry.
 I'm a techie to the bone and love learning new technologies.

 -LLAP